Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Near Equilibrium Condition

-\textbf{v$\Lambda\bar{\omega}$DM interpretation:} By analyzing Fig. (\ref{fig12}), we learn that under this UDM interpretation, the present model satisfies NEC not only in the early decelerating phase but also during the late accelerating epoch of the Universe.
-According to (\ref{udmeff}) and (\ref{pi2}), the equilibrium pressure of UDM approaches a constant value in the asymptotic far future while the viscous pressure vanishes asymptotically.
-This causes the $\Pi/p_{eq}$ to vanish in the far future evolution thereby enabling the model to satisfy NEC in the late-accelerating epoch.
-Hence, combing the information obtained from Fig. (\ref{fig12sub1}) \& (\ref{fig12sub2}), it is clear that NEC evolves from a near unit value (but less than one) in the early Universe, undergoes fluctuations in the recent past and will vanish in the asymptotic far future.
-And since NEC is a measure of deviation of the fluid from its equilibrium state, we infer that in this interpretation, the dissipative UDM fluid depicts an evolution from an out-of-equilibrium (but not far from equilibrium) to an equilibrium state.
+\textbf{Evolution of NEC in v$\Lambda\bar{\omega}$DM model:} Evolution of NEC under UDM interpretation can be analyzed from Fig. (\ref{fig8sub2}).
+It is then clear that, under this interpretation the present model satisfies NEC not only in the early decelerating phase but also during the late accelerating epoch of the Universe.
+The NEC evolves from a near unit value (but less than one) in the early Universe, undergoes two fluctuations in the recent past and vanishes in the asymptotic far future as seen in Fig. (\ref{fig8sub2}).
+In this case, the fluctuation seen in Fig. (\ref{fig8sub1}), arises because of two different reasons.
+The initial spike in the curve where NEC grows rapidly (and goes singular) occurs due to the vanishing of equilibrium pressure, causing NEC to blow up briefly in the early Universe.
+Meanwhile, the second spike, which rapidly decays to zero, occurs due to the vanishing of viscous pressure at the sign-switching redshift.
+Furthermore, since NEC is a measure of deviation of the fluid from its equilibrium state, we infer that in this interpretation, the dissipative UDM fluid depicts an evolution from an out-of-equilibrium (but not far from equilibrium) to an equilibrium state.